Many Havering residents are locked into car dependency which leads to:

 This already happens in the parts of London where there is a safe, connected cycle network.

-We’re asking the candidates to be our council’s next leader to commit to building a cycle network across the borough if elected on the 7th of May.
+We asked all the candidates to be our council’s leader to commit to building a cycle network across the borough if elected.